jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 }
 </style>

-Here's what you will be able to achieve by the end of this tutorial.
+By the end of this tutorial, you'll build a procedurally generated game world with layered terrain, water bodies, and props.

 ![Player Movement Demo]({{ "/assets/book_assets/chapter2/ch2.gif" | relative_url }})